Mastering Bold in LaTeX Math Mode: A thorough look

 - Font Conflicts: Conflicts can arise between different packages or font choices.
 If you encounter unexpected behavior, carefully review your document's preamble and ensure compatibility between your packages.

-- Incorrect Package Inclusion: Always ensure that you've correctly included necessary packages (
+- Incorrect Package Inclusion: Always check that you've correctly included necessary packages (

 \usepackage{bm},\usepackage{amsbsy},\usepackage{amsmath}) in your document's preamble.